Introduction

 In the ultrasonic ablation system, it is common to cool the areas outside the ablation probe to prevent the Ablation Catheter Probe (typically used for heating tissues or targeting areas) from overheating the non-target tissues during the process.

-This can help ensure that the ablation probe temperature remains within the set range during the continuous operation of the ultrasonic ablation device.
+The liquid cooling system help ensure that the ablation probe temperature remains within the set range during the continuous operation of the ultrasonic ablation device.

 1. Monitoring Cooling Flow